jbytesus/Colors/README.md

 ###### Theme includes:

 * A variety of Google Web Fonts
-* Sidebar has been removed and added to footer
+* Removed the sidebar and added the excerpt
 * Added a new navigation look
+* Added Post Thumbnails functions
+* Minified the Stylesheet
 * Re-added the Custom Smilies Plugin and its smilies
 * Responsive Web Design
 * Restyled Archives page